Tenants could be given minimum three-year letting agreements to increase security for those who rent a home.

 Landlords have been hit hard by a series of tax hikes in recent years, including the 3% stamp duty surcharge, a tapering in the amount mortgage interest tax relief that could be claimed and an end to the ‘wear & tear’ allowance and protection for deposit payments.
 A ban is also due to come into force in 2019 preventing letting agents from charging fees to tenants to cover costs such as credit checks when they sign up for a property.

-Sarah Nineham, Dispute Resolution Associate, comments “As a result of these changes, many investors have stopped expanding their portfolios or exited the sector altogether.
+Will Bartley, Dispute Resolution lawyer, comments “As a result of these changes, many investors have stopped expanding their portfolios or exited the sector altogether.
 Introducing these minimum three-year tenancy terms could accelerate this process.
 Whilst it improves the status quo for the tenants it could mean that the rental market contracts a little, offering tenants less choice."

-Our Dispute Resolution Team are happy to discuss any issues that this raises for you and we offer a free initial meeting or chat on the phone.
+Our Litigation Team are happy to discuss any issues that this raises for you and we offer a free initial meeting or chat on the phone.

 If you have any questions, you only have to ask us at Frettens.
 Please call 01202 499255 or 01425 610100 and Sarah or a member of the team, will be happy to chat about your situation and your particular requirements.